SomeOddCodeGuy/WilmerAI/README.md

 * **openwebui-routing-single-model**: This user is essentially the assistant-single-model, but the prompts are more tailored for openwebui, which has no concept of a persona.

+> NOTE: The below "socg" workflows are (as of 2025-03-09) copies of personal workflows that Socg uses as part of his personal development toolkit, though with some minor modifications.
+For example- these are configured with endpoints suitable for a 24GB video card, like the RTX 3090.
+If you have more VRAM, please replace with what is available to you.
+In general, socg uses a different model lineup.
+This workflow supports images if you use Ollama for the image endpoint.
+  Additionally, QwQ 32b just came out and Socg made some last minute updates to these before deploying them to make full use of that new model for his own workflows, so if you see any typos or errors, that's why.
+Finally, socg loads models at 32768 context, and doubles all of the maxResponseSizeInTokens in the workflows.
+They are reduced here because the 24GB card would struggle with some models at that context size.
+If you can use 32k, that will work out better, as will doubling all of the maxResponseSizeInTokens within the coding workflows especially.

+> IMPORTANT: The below users will be updated semi-often.
+Pull your configurations out of the main folder if you want to use them, or copy them and rename them.
+As Socg improves his own workflows, those updates will be propagated to these users.

+* **socg-openwebui-norouting-coding-complex-multi-model**: This user is a coding workflow tends to run, with the models that Socg uses on an M2 Ultra Mac Studio, around 20-30 minutes.
+Generally this is used to kick off a request before starting a feature or project, just to get a starting point; this workflow is rarely used in the middle of development, unless he'll be going afk for a while and it wouldn't be bothersome, or unless some bug is being really aggravating.

+* **socg-openwebui-norouting-coding-dual-multi-model**: This user is a coding workflow that relies on 2 models working in tandem to try to solve the issue.
+Much faster than the complex workflow, but still slower than asking single LLM.

+* **socg-openwebui-norouting-coding-reasoning-multi-model**: Similar to the dual model coding workflow, but this expects a reasoning endpoint halfway through.
+Not a huge difference other than bigger max response sizes and a summary node before the responder.

+* **socg-openwebui-norouting-coding-single-multi-model**: This calls a single coding model directly.
+Fastest response;
+  not much different than just connecting directly to the LLM API, other than the support for the image endpoints.

+* **socg-openwebui-norouting-general-multi-model**: Calls a single general endpoint.
+This is good for things like RAG.
+  Socg runs 3 variants of this: General, Large and Large-Rag (basically just copy/pasted the same user 3 times and changed the endpoints).
+General might be something mid-ranged like Mistral Small 24b or Qwen2.5 32b.
+Large might be a good factual model like Qwen2.5 72b, and Large-Rag would be something with a high IF score like Llama 3.3 70b.

+* **socg-openwebui-norouting-general-offline-wikipedia**: This is similar to general-multi-model, but also makes a call to the  [OfflineWikipediaTextApi](https://github.com/SomeOddCodeGuy/OfflineWikipediaTextApi) to first pull an article.
+  There's still work to do on the efficacy of this, as the wiki api can sometimes pull the wrong article.
+For now, continue to take answers with caution and validate them.

 Once you have selected the user that you want to use, there are a couple of steps to perform:

 1) Update the endpoints for your user under Public/Configs/Endpoints.
 The example characters are sorted into folders